 Typically, Ohio municipalities, counties, and townships develop a comprehensive plan for purposes of helping community leaders and citizens assess their community's strengths, weaknesses, and long-term growth strategy.
-Implementation of a community's comprehensive plan generally occurs by adopting a zoning resolution reflective of that plan.
+Implementing a community's comprehensive plan generally occurs by adopting a zoning resolution reflective of that plan.

 After applicable research, I determined Walnut Township has developed a comprehensive plan and has adopted a zoning resolution reflective of that plan.
-According to Walnut's online zoning map, the study property is in a zoned District identified as Rural Residential District (RR) that allows for residential and various commercial uses, please refer to the zoning text located in the Addenda.
+According to Walnut's online zoning map, the study property is in a zoned District identified as Intensive and Motorist Services Business District (B-3) that allows for most all types of commercial uses; please refer to the zoning text located in the Addenda.